Individual ELO Design

 High quality ELOs have four components that encompass different modes of student learning.
 The components provide opportunities for the student to:

 - grow as a learner

 - create new meaning and knowledge.

-An ELO learning team is a collaboration of individuals with various roles and responsibilities.
-Student involvement in all aspects of the experience is critical, including developing the ELO plan, learning goals, and assessment of their learning.
-Team member responsibilities:
+An ELO team is a collaboration of people with clear roles and responsibilities.
+Student involvement in all aspects of the experience is critical, including developing their ELO plan, learning goals, and assessment of their learning.